luis-jmtz/Misc_Data_Cleaner/Cleaned_Files/Thug.md

 **Level 1**
 *Barbaric Stamina*
-When you score a Heavy or Critical Hit against a creature OR if either is scored against you, you regain half of your SP, if you didn't spend SP as part of the action.
+When you score a Heavy or Critical Hit against a creature OR if either is scored against you, you regain half of your FP, if you didn't spend FP as part of the action.

 *Rage*
-During Combat, you can spend 1 AP and 1 SP to enter a Rage for 1 minute.
+During Combat, you can spend 1 AP and 1 FP to enter a Rage for 1 minute.
 For the duration, you're subjected to the following effects:
 - You deal +1 damage on Melee Attacks.
 - You have ADV on Might Checks and Saves.
 - Your AC decreases by 5.